-The main danger of overhydration is a low sodium state called hyponatremia.
-Many athletes have perished unnecessarily from this preventable condition.
+The main danger of overhydration is that it dilutes blood sodium levels.
+Many athletes have perished unnecessarily from this preventable condition called exercise-associated hyponatremia.
 Many more have suffered.

 I know that’s a morbid way to start an article, but I have to talk about this stuff.
 I’m one of the few people making noise about it.